sevagh/jitters/README.md

 #### wav_sender

 `wav_sender.rs` uses the [hound](https://github.com/ruuda/hound/) crate to convert a WAV file to an outgoing RTP stream.
-The stream is recognized by Wireshark and ffplay.
+The stream is recognized by wireshark and ffplay.

 In one command prompt, run `ffplay`: